Bruin-Dev/Intelygenz/README.md

   - In Grafana you can export a dashboard as a json file.
 By going to `metrics-dashboard/grafana/dashboard-definitions` you can add that json file to that folder and whenever the Grafana app is loaded up you can choose to make a new dashboard or use the dashboard that you created.
+  - [Link](https://grafana.com/docs/reference/dashboard/) to the documentation to the dashboard's json file.
   - The docker_compose should include the credentials above,specifically the password, in the`GF_SECURITY_ADMIN_PASSWORD`
     area for the code below.
 Also the `GF_INSTALL_PLUGINS` field can be used to add any plugins you want to add to the grafana dashboard.